ResearchComputing/Documentation/File-Systems.md

 [janedoe@shas0136 ~]$ mkdir group_read_write
 [janedoe@shas0136 ~]$ chmod g+rwx group_read_write
 ```
-If you make a mistake or change your mind, use the `-` symbol in lieu of the `+` to remove privileges.
+A similar methodology will need to be followed for all subdirectories you wish to share.
+If you make a mistake or change your mind, use the `-` symbol in lieu of `+` to remove privileges.
 Note that the `x` is necessary if you want other users to be able to `cd` into your directory.

-## Best Practices
-- Ensure that your compute jobs perform output to your /scratch/summit or /rc_scratch (for Blanca) directories only.
-Users whose jobs perform excessive I/O to /home or /projects may have their jobs killed and their accounts temporarily disabled.
-- Store frequently used input data on /projects
-- Don't forget to backup data written to /scratch.
-Files older than 90 days are wiped daily!